 There are many conflicting stories about how Choi, Yong Sool came to develop and establish Hapkido; where and how he acquired his skill and knowledge; and who actually gave our martial art its name.
 The following is a generally accepted accounting of Choi, Yong Sool's early life and the history behind the birth of Hapkido.
 This accounting is revised and is based on published articles, books as well as a personal interview between Choi, Yong Sool and Master Rim, Jan Bae and Master John Sheya in 1982.
 Another source is the interview between and Master Michael Wollmershauser of Massachussetts and Suh, Bok Sub in 1996.

 Choi, Yong Sool was born in 1904 in the Choong Chung Province of Korea, in the village of Yong Dong, near a candy factory.
 Soon after the 1910 Japanese occupation of the Korean peninsula, about 1912, Choi became acquainted with Mr. Morimoto, a Japanese businessman, and his wife.
 The couple owned the village candy store.
 According to Suh, Bok Sub and Kim, Jeong Yoon, Choi's family was extremely poor and could not afford to feed and care for him.
-This Japanese couple, the Morimotos, had no children and, as they took a liking to Choi, his family allowed them to take Choi to Japan.
+Since the Morimotos had no children and, as they took a liking to Choi, his family allowed them to take Choi to Japan.
 Mr. Morimoto's intention, apparently, was to adopt Choi.

 Some Hapkido historians, and masters, seem to disagree about Choi, Yong Sool's relationship to Takeda, Sokaku.
 Some claim that Choi was orphaned in Korea and taken to Japan by a Japanese family, some say he was Takeda, Sokaku's houseboy.
 Others suggest he merely attended some of Takeda, Sokaku's seminars or observed the training and could not fully participate in Daito Ryu Aiki-jujitsu training because he was Korean.
 It seems irrelevant to argue about the accuracies of these details in a great man's life which appear to be driven by politics and ego.
 What does appear to be accurate, however, is the timeline and order of events - he was born to a poor Korean family; he left Korea for Japan when he was a boy; he was placed in a Buddhist temple; and ended up in Takeda, Sokaku's house.